plone/training/eggs1.rst

     A directory that holds static resources (images/css/js).
 They are accessible as ``++resource++ploneconf.site/myawesome.css``

 ploneconf/site/profiles/default/
-    The folder contains the generic setup-profile
+    The folder contains the GenericSetup-profile

 ploneconf/site/profiles/default/metadata.xml
     Version-number and dependencies that are auto-installed